gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

-### Easier embedding of Gradle via [Tooling API](userguide/embedding.html)

-The [Tooling API](userguide/embedding.html), the standard way to embed Gradle, is now more convenient to use.
-As of Gradle 1.4 it ships as a single jar with the only external dependency being an SLF4J implementation.
-All other dependencies are packaged inside the Jar and shaded to avoid conflicts with the embedder's classpath.

 ### Dependency resolution improvements

 As with every release, the dependency resolution engine has been improved with bug fixes and performance optimizations.